 Our Campaigns to Save Wild Spaces

 Central Coast - California’s Central Coast is known for its iconic oak woodlands, chaparral-draped coastal mountains, and the awe-inspiring Channel Islands.
 The region includes the Los Padres National Forest, California’s second largest national forest.
 The forest extends nearly 220 miles across the scenic Coast and Transverse Mountain Ranges, rising from the Pacific Ocean to over 8,800 feet in elevation.
-The California Wilderness Coalition's (CWC) Central Coast Wild Heritage Campaign seeks to protect over 300,000 acres of wild lands and more than 250 miles of rivers in the Los Padres National Forest, Channel Islands National Park and the Carrizo Plain.
+The CalWild's Central Coast Wild Heritage Campaign seeks to protect over 300,000 acres of wild lands and more than 250 miles of rivers in the Los Padres National Forest, Channel Islands National Park and the Carrizo Plain.

 - San Gabriel Mountains - The spectacular San Gabriel Mountains are the iconic landmark of the Angeles and San Bernardino National Forests.
 Stretching from Santa Clarita to San Bernardino, the San Gabriel Mountains are the recreational "backyard" for more than 17 million Southern Californians.
-The CWC is working to designate 45,000 acres as wilderness and three rivers and creeks as wild and scenic.
+CalWild is working to designate 45,000 acres as wilderness and three rivers and creeks as wild and scenic.
 Coalition partners are working to set aside 600,000 acres as a national recreation area.